-Summary: These Cyclone and Dust Collection Research web pages share more than you probably ever wanted to know about the hazards of fine invisible airborne dust, how to protect yourself from fine dust and how to get good fine dust collection.
+Summary: These Cyclone and Dust Collection Research web pages share more than you probably ever wanted to know about fine dust hazards and how to get good fine dust collection and protection.
+By definition fine dust is invisible without magnification, but when magnified fine dust particles are covered with razor sharp edges and sharp often barbed points that irritate and damage our respiratory tissues.
+This is why the peer reviewed medical research clearly shows every exposure to fine dust of every type causes a measurable loss of respiratory capacity, some of this loss becomes permanent, and the greater and longer the exposure the higher the damage.
+Additionally, fine dusts, particularly wood dust contain and carry toxic chemicals that cause irritation, chronic sinus problems, worsening allergic reactions, lung diseases, nerve damage, poisoning, and can increase our risk of cancer.
 These pages share how to choose, upgrade and set up your dust collectors, cyclones, ducting, shop vacuums, air cleaners, tools and downdraft tables for better fine dust collection.
 They share how to inexpensively test your air quality, airflow, and filtering.
-These pages share plans to build my dust collection solutions that protect my family and me.
+They share plans to build my dust collection solutions that protect my family and me.
 You can use the included free plans to build a cyclone of my design for your personal use or purchase my cyclone design from Clear Vue Cyclones.
 These easy solutions let you get good fine dust protection and collection without having to master the complex air engineering science that air engineering firms who guarantee customer air quality use to provide good fine dust collection.